-Snickerdoodles are soft, chewy and buttery cookies covered in cinnamon sugar!
+This Snickerdoodles recipe makes the best cookies!
+These Snickerdoodle cookies are soft, chewy, buttery and covered in cinnamon sugar!
 This Old Fashioned Snickerdoodle recipe is the absolute best!

 Snickerdoodles are my husband’s favorite cookie.
 I always have to bake an extra batch just for him.
 These soft-baked sugar cookies are dusted in cinnamon sugar goodness and melt in your mouth delicious!

-Snickerdoodles is such a timeless and classic cookie recipe that can be served any time of the year.
-It is also such a great addition to any holiday cookie exchange or bake sales.
-I usually enlist the help of my little one to make them and he always has a blast forming the little dough balls and rolling them in cinnamon sugar.
+I usually enlist the help of my little one to make these fun and easy cinnamon cookies.
+He always has a blast forming the little dough balls and rolling them in cinnamon sugar.

-Cream of tartar and baking soda combined act as leavening and also give snickerdoodles their distinct and amazing flavor.
+In this cookie recipe, cream of tartar and baking soda combined act as leavening and also give these snickerdoodles cookies their distinct and amazing flavor.

 - All-Purpose Flour

 - Vanilla Extract